Visa Rules & Regulations

 1. An updated Education Plan showing the classes you will take at SRJC during the extension.
 You must meet with your academic Counselor to obtain this document.

-2. An updated bank statement showing sufficient funds for additional semesters of study.
+2. An updated bank statement showing sufficient funding for additional semesters of study.
 If you have a different sponsor from your original Form I-20, then they must sign a Declaration of Financial Support and attach it to their bank statement.

 It will take time to gather these documents.
 We encourage you to begin this process at least 2 weeks before the Program End Date on your Form I-20.